aniketpant83/DevOps/README.md

 - Note 5: For Approach 1 and 2, make the react code fetch from flask using localhost:5000 (the code may already be set as this or you need to in the fetch functions).
 For Approach 3, change it to load balancer DNS.

+**How the app works:**
+- There is page for login + register, and another for adding tasks (homepage)
-**How the app works:** Add tasks, refresh the page to see the added tasks (marked as Issue 1 under issues heading).
-You can click on the tasks to move them around.
-When a task reaches 'Done' state and is clicked again, it deletes it in the backend but on the frontend, it pushes it in a cylical process back to 'To Do'.
-Refresh the page to see the task as deleted (marked as Issue 2, linked to Issue 1 I think).
+- Add tasks, refresh the page to see the added tasks (marked as Issue 1 under issues heading).
+- You can click on the tasks to move them around.
+- When a task reaches 'Done' state and is clicked again, it deletes it in the backend but on the frontend, it pushes it in a cylical process back to 'To Do' (bug).
+More below.
+- You have to refresh the page to see the task as deleted (marked as Issue 2, linked to Issue 1 I think).

 ## Running The App
 There are several approaches you can take.
 I would suggest doing it using each approach one after the other to get a good understanding of the project.